Tor vs. VPN: What They Do, Key Differences and Which Is Better

 • Speed: Since you’re only connecting to one server, the internet connection is just as fast as you’re used to.
 You don’t usually have to wait any additional time for photos or videos to load.

 • Accessibility: No matter your geographical location, you have complete access to the internet.
-Even if a site or service is blocked or changed in your country, you can connect to the version that others see in other countries.
+Even if a site or service is blocked or changed in your country, you can connect to the version that others see in foreign countries.

 • Control of IP address: A VPN protects how you’re seen online.
 Devices are identified with an Internet Protocol (IP) address that tells their device type, location and online activity.
 By controlling your IP address, you make it harder for people to identify you.